markeverard/markeverard.github.io/_posts/2011-01-24-developing-a-custom-workflow-in-episerver-part-four-2.md

 ---
 This is the fourth post, in a series of five about developing a custom workflow in EPiServer.
 By now you&#8217;ve probably forgotten the first three.

-  *  <a title="Part One: Overview and Requirements" href="/2010/09/29/developing-a-custom-workflow-in-episerver-part-one/" target="_blank">Part One &#8211; Overview and Requirements</a>
+  *  <a title="Part One: Overview and Requirements" href="/2010/09/29/developing-a-custom-workflow-in-episerver-part-one/">Part One &#8211; Overview and Requirements</a>
-  * <a title="Part Two: Windows Workflow Foundation in EPiServer" href="/2010/09/30/developing-a-custom-workflow-in-episerver-part-two/" target="_blank">Part Two &#8211; Windows Workflow Foundation in EPiServer</a>
+  * <a title="Part Two: Windows Workflow Foundation in EPiServer" href="/2010/09/30/developing-a-custom-workflow-in-episerver-part-two/">Part Two &#8211; Windows Workflow Foundation in EPiServer</a>
-  * <a href="/2010/11/10/developing-a-custom-workflow-in-episerver-part-three/" target="_blank">Part Three &#8211; Designing the Workflow</a>
+  * <a href="/2010/11/10/developing-a-custom-workflow-in-episerver-part-three/">Part Three &#8211; Designing the Workflow</a>
   * **Part Four &#8211; EPiServer tasks and working with the user interface**
   * Part Five &#8211; Access control and finishing touches